Obama Executive Action

 - Not have failed to leave under a removal order or not have returned after a removal order after January 1, 2014

-In addition to making these individuals eligible for legal residency, the new program will also increase resources for border enforcement and create new procedures for high-skilled immigrants.
-The Deferred Action is expected to benefit about 4.4 million people.
+In addition to making these individuals eligible for legal residency, the program also allowed increased resources for border enforcement and created new procedures for high-skilled immigrants.
+The Deferred Action was expected to benefit about 4.4 million people.
 Other important facts about the action include:

 - 601A Waivers – “Extreme hardship” will be clarified and waivers will be expanded to spouses and children of Lawful Permanent Residents.